bupttaxi/ID2223_proj_-crypto/README.md

 The model demonstrates **moderate predictive skill above random chance (ROC-AUC ≈ 0.59)**, with a strong bias toward predicting downward movements, indicating room for improvement in capturing upward price dynamics.

-**_We acknowledge that the predictive performance of our model is modest (ROC-AUC ≈ 0.59) and does not reach state-of-the-art levels._**

-**_This is expected, as the project intentionally prioritizes MLOps pipeline design over model-centric optimization._**
+_We acknowledge that the predictive performance of our model is modest (ROC-AUC ≈ 0.59) and does not reach state-of-the-art levels partially due to the highly noisy nature of short-term cryptocurrency price movements.
+In this project, we focus more on MLOps pipeline design over model-centric optimization.
+So we therefore consider the model performance to be acceptable within the scope of this project._

-**_Given the highly noisy nature of short-term cryptocurrency price movements, performance slightly above random chance is sufficient to validate the end-to-end system._**

 ## Model Artifacts and Visualization